 - Make sure your tetanus and diphtheria (Td) vaccination is up to date before you head for the garden; you need a booster shot every 10 years.
 The bacterium that causes tetanus is found in soil and can enter your body through cuts in the skin.

-This article first appeared in the April 2019 issue of UC Berkeley Health After 50.
+First published April 2019.
+Updated May 2020.
+A version of this article first appeared in the April 2019 issue of UC Berkeley Health After 50.